PatGendre/oai-openedition/docs/source/availableFormats.rst

 Metadata in OAI
 -------------------

-Records are available to all in the following metadata formats:
+Records are available in the following metadata formats:

 * ``oai_dc``: Dublin Core
 * ``qdc``: Qualified Dublin Core